junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "Just something tells me you really want this baby," Dean puts a wider smile on his face, tuning into a coaxing tone.
 "Just imagine, you get to be whole again.
 How do you like to feel complete and full?
 To feel you can finally hold onto something that belongs to you?
 It's not just power I'm talking about, it's who you really are.
 That's why it feels so good, isn't it?
 It's intoxicating."

-Sam gives him a funny look, and Cas just frowns with some confusion.
+Sam gives him a funny look, and Cas just frowns with plain confusion.

-Crowley stares at him like Dean suddenly grows a second head which is also a bird head.
+Crowley stares at him like Dean suddenly grows a second head and on top of that new head is a bird head.

 "Fine," the demon says after a moment, "Give me a break from the sales pitch, that's usually my job!
 How about this, I need you to sweeten the pot.
 The prophet and half the demon tablet for an angel tablet, that's maybe barely reaching my bar."